 How can customers pay online?

-There are dozens of ways an online business can accept payment, ranging from the ordinary (invoicing) to the niche (cryptocurrency).
+There are dozens of ways an online business can accept payment from loads of different payment methods, ranging from the ordinary (invoicing) to the niche (cryptocurrency).

 However, when you look at the eCommerce industry as a whole, two payment options dominate the discussion: Credit/debit cards and PayPal.